avodonosov/pocl/README.md

 the functions seen invoked.
 Should any other function be called by the application, its stub loads the .r file.

-This setup allows to employ POCL along otherwise static web sites.
+This setup allows to employ POCL even for otherwise static web sites.
 (TODO: make it possible to include hash codes into file names, for more reliable work with HTTP cashes, and deployment of new versions of myapp.min.js file, new versions of POCL)